PHLP: Sole Persistent Homology for Link Prediction - Interpretable Feature Extraction: Experiments

 \section{Experiments}

 This section evaluates the performance of MA-PHLP.
 The experiments were also conducted using only zero-dimensional homology (MA-PHLP (dim$0$)).
 We used the area under the curve (AUC)~\cite{bradley1997use} as an evaluation metric.
 We repeated all experiments 10 times and reported the mean and standard deviation of the AUC values.
+The code for our implementation is available at \href{https://github.com/AI-hew-math/MA-PHLP}{https://github.com/AI-hew-math/MA-PHLP}.